coreeng/knowledge-platform/reference-application-java/README.md

 ### Install Prerequisites

-* A minikube cluster i.e. you've run `minikube start --insecure-registry=minikube:5000`
+* A minikube cluster i.e. you've run `minikube start`
   * You need to enable the ingress addon by executing: `minikube addons enable ingress` and then follow the instructions from the output e.g. if on mac run `minikube tunnel`
 * Kubectl or use `minikube kubectl`

 ### Registries

 You'll need a registry.
-For the purposes of the local development, we will be using a local registry.
-The Makefile `registry` and  `image_name` variables should be updated with your newly created registry details.
+For the purposes of the local development, we will be using a local registry and there's 2 ways to go about this.
+Both are discussed below.

-### Set up a local registry
+#### Set up a local registry

 How to set up a local registry on minikube: